 The Indiana University East Center for Leadership Development is hosting a Power Lunch Series for Next Generation Leaders on “Play!” from 12:10-12:50 p.m. on Friday, October 17.
 Sessions for this series are located at IU East’s Room 912, 912 E. Main Street in Richmond.

 The “Read to Lead” series will discuss the featured book for this year’s IU East “One Book, Many Voices” project.
 For the Love of Cities: The Love Affair Between People and Their Places by Peter Kageyama will be the topic of discussion from 11:45 a.m. to 12:45 p.m. on Wednesday, October 8, in the Whitewater Hall Community Room.
 Participants should read the book prior to the session to optimize the cooperative learning experience.

 The Academy for Cultivating Talent is seeking applications for the 2014-2015 program year.
 The focus for the year is on next generation leaders – individuals who are poised to have greater influence in their organizations, institutions, or communities.
 This program, limited to 30 participants, will emphasize the unique qualities of and opportunities for next generation leaders.
 Participants will expand knowledge and skills in order to:

-The Indiana University East School of Business and Economics through its Center for Leadership Development is hosting a Family Business Symposium from 8 a.m. to 2 p.m. on Tuesday, May 1, in the Whitewater Hall Community Room.
+The IU East Center for Leadership Development is hosting a Career Advantage Series workshop on Money Management from 11:30 a.m. to 1 p.m. on Tuesday, October 22, in the Whitewater Hall Community Room.